Saxotromba: Richard Wagner and the saxotromba

+Saxotromba and saxhorn may be identical

-The organologist Evgenia Mitroulia has recently questioned the very existence of the saxotromba as an instrument in its own right.
+The organologist Evgenia Mitroulia has questioned the very existence of the saxotromba as an instrument distinct from the saxhorn.
 She argues that the instruments known today "as the alto and baritone saxhorns are in fact the alto and baritone saxotrombas".
 By taking accurate measurements of extant instruments, Mitroulia has concluded that "Sax's plan for creating two distinct complete families of brasses, the saxhorns and the saxotrombas, never came into realization.
 Sax's commercial trick regarding the existence of a saxotromba family has now been exposed".

 Extant saxotrombas

 Of the many saxotrombas manufactured by Adolphe Sax's firm, only half a dozen are known to have survived to the present day.
 The following table also includes three instruments of unknown location which may no longer be extant.
 Note that most of these instruments are identified as "saxhorn or saxotromba", which supports Mitroulia's claim that the saxotrombas were saxhorns in all but name: